mAAdhaTTah/brookjs/docs/source/managing-children-components-in-a-component.md

 title: Managing <code>children</code> Components in a Component
 ---

 A Component should encapsulate a specific piece of functionality, making it easy to reuse them in other Components.
-The `children` module handles this functionality, managing the creation of child components and plugging their streams into the parent.
+The `children` module handles this, managing the creation of child components and plugging their streams into the parent.
 It uses the child component's `data-brk-container` attribute to mount and unmount the component when it enters and exits the DOM.

 The `children` function accepts multiple configurations, depending on how much customization the component requires.
 The simplest configuration maps a child's `data-brk-container` attribute to its Component factory function.
 Given a child that looks like this: